 Museums and archaeological sites open with limited ticket and time availability, depending on each region of Italy with the necessary precautionary measures, and you can check the calendar below of some of the more popular.
 The government reviews the restrictions periodically.

-Once Italy reopens, and in observance of the preventative measures against the Coronavirus dictated by the law, the number of visitors entering the sites/museums will be strictly limited.
-Reservations for timed entrance tickets will be mandatory and latecomers will be denied access, so, in order for our groups to be able to enter the sites, all participants are required to arrive on time at the meeting point and all have face masks that must be worn at all times.
-There is also a current legislation that masks are in any event obligatory any time you are out in public.
+In observance of the preventative measures against the Coronavirus dictated by the law, the number of visitors entering the sites/museums are still sometimes limited.
+Reservations for timed entrance tickets will be mandatory and latecomers will be denied access, so, in order for our groups to be able to enter the sites, all participants are required to arrive on time.

 CALENDAR OF THE MAIN ARCHAEOLOGICAL SITES AND MUSEUMS IN ITALY